isc-projects/bind9/doc/arm/reference.rst

    root servers hints.
 Classes other than IN have no built-in default hints.

 .. namedconf:statement:: type stub
+   :tags: zone
+   :short: Contains a duplicate of the NS records of a primary zone.

    A stub zone is similar to a secondary zone, except that it replicates only the NS records of a primary zone instead of the entire zone.
 Stub zones